alexbrand/bucketboard/docs/VIRTUAL_SCROLLING_SUMMARY.md

 ## Feature Overview

-Virtual scrolling has been successfully implemented for bixo's object lists, enabling efficient rendering of large datasets with thousands of objects.
+Virtual scrolling has been successfully implemented for bucketbrowser's object lists, enabling efficient rendering of large datasets with thousands of objects.

 ## What Was Built